lowRISC/ot-sca/doc/getting_started.md

   OpenTitan implemented on the target board.
 The capture board comes with SMA and 20-pin ChipWhisperer cable required to connect to the target board.

-The following, alternative hardware equipment is partially supported:
+The following, alternative hardware equipment is no longer supported:

 * [ChipWhisperer CW305-A100 FPGA Board](https://rtfm.newae.com/Targets/CW305%20Artix%20FPGA/)